hiimmuc/SwarmUAV-UET/README.md

   - [ ] auto-scaling windows
   - [ ] auto and manual mode (with background for auto and black for manual)
 - [X] Multi-threading video stream with obj detection model
-  - [ ] Save video and handling realtime
+  - [x] Save video and handling realtime
   - [ ] Locate obj in real env
   - [ ] Fine tune on custom data

-## Notes

-QtThreads for more efficiency, start stop and maybe consume less resource

 ## Collaborators: